KongJustin/docs/services/Auto-Scaling/index.md

      ]
    }
    ```
-    also this url can be found through the cf env APPNAME command:
+   Note that this url can also be found through the `cf env APPNAME` command:
    ```
    > cf env Hello
    Getting env variables for app Hello in org OE_Runtimes_SVT / space RT_SVT as Alice...